PySimpleGUI/DocsCleanup/cookbook.md

 ### `Print` - Print to the Debug Window

 The functions `Print`, `eprint`, `EasyPrint` all refer to the same funtion.
-There is no difference whic hyou use as they point to identical code.
+There is no difference on which you use as they point to identical code.
 The one you'll see used in Demo Programs is `Print`.

 One method for routing your print statements to the debuyg window is to reassign the `print` keyword to be the PySimpleGUI function `Print`.
 This can be done through simple assignment.